 13. User intent

 Compose content that anticipates a user’s needs and questions.
-This involves analayzing the SERPs to see what Google deems is important for the searcher.
+This involves analyzing the SERPs to see what Google deems is important for the searcher.

-For example, view the top three posts and featured snippet to see what the content covers (and doesn’t cover).
-Then use this to match the intent with content that’s more in-depth
+For example, view the top three posts, AI Overview, and any featured snippets to see what the content covers (and doesn’t cover).
+Then use this to match the search intent with content that’s more in-depth.

 14. Structured data and schema markup